bashhack/gitbak/go/docs/COMPARISON.md

 - Support for mixing automatic and manual commits
 - Detailed session summaries with statistics

-Available as both a Go application and shell script, gitbak works with any editor or IDE, requiring only Git and running as a separate process alongside your development environment.
+Implemented as a lightweight Go application, gitbak works with any editor or IDE, requiring only Git and running as a separate process alongside your development environment.

 ### Technical Architecture